Between January and March every year, communities across Shetland come together for a series of spectacular and unique fiery celebrations.

 Eleven Up Helly Aas are held between January and March around the islands.
 While very much a series of community-led festivals, people travel from all over the world to witness the spectacle.
 The biggest fire festival is Lerwick Up Helly Aa, which takes place on the last Tuesday in January.

-Watch Lerwick Up Helly Aa live!
+Watch Up Helly Aa 2026 as it happened!

 Watch on uphellyaa.comarrow-right